Coffeedcognac/DareyIO_Projects/PRJCT_1/prjct_1.md

 ![install mysql-server](inst_mysqlserver.JPG)
 ![install mysql-server](valid_mysql_pass.JPG)

-Once we are set with apache and mysqlserver , we will go ahead to install php. for PHP we have 3 packages to set up for this webserver, one package to set up php files `php`, a second packe which manages connection to the DBMS(mysqlserver) `php-mysql`and a package that lets apache parse php files to be read on the webpage `lipapache2-mod-php`.
+### Once we are set with apache and mysqlserver , we will go ahead to install php. for PHP we have 3 packages to set up for this webserver, one package to set up php files `php`, a second packe which manages connection to the DBMS(mysqlserver) `php-mysql`and a package that lets apache parse php files to be read on the webpage `lipapache2-mod-php`. run `sudo apt install php libapache2-mod-php php-mysql` after the installation process is finished . check version using this command `php -v`
 ![install mysql-server](instl_php.JPG)